lyszhang/eth-faucet/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

+> tip: Free web dyno goes to sleep and discards in-memory rate limiting records after 30 minutes of inactivity, so `faucet.minutes` configuration greater than 30 doesn't work properly in the free Heroku plan.

 ## License

 Distributed under the MIT License.
-See LICENSE.txt for more information.
+See LICENSE for more information.